plone/plone.openid/README.txt

 This package is made to be used as a normal python package within Zope 2.
 This is only supported in Zope 2.10 or later.
-If you are using Zope 2.8 or Zope 2.9 you can install the pythonproducts package from http://dev.serverzen.com/site/projects/pythonproducts to add python product support to your Zope.
+If you are using Zope 2.8 or Zope 2.9 you can install the pythonproducts package from http://dev.serverzen.com/site/projects/pythonproducts to add python package support to your Zope.

 After installing this product in your python path it needs to be registered